crf8472/libarcstk/CODING.md

   with leading ``:`` or ``,`` and indented one step to the constructor name.

-## Compiler feedback

-- Eliminate *all* compiler warnings for *all* supported compilers from your code.
-(Root ``CMakeLists.txt`` declares the compilers to support and the switches to generate feedback.)

-## Headers, Declarations, Definitions
+## Declarations and Definitions

+- Prefer definitions in the source file, not in the header.
+Exceptions are for template classes, template functions and functions the compiler must be able to inline (as the functions in the logging API).
+Good reasons for inline implementations are performance-critical code or very frequently called code.
+- For non-template class declarations with inline definitions prefer
+  readability: move the inline implementation out of the class declaration and tag it as ``inline`` except it is only few lines or is completely trivial/expectable.
+Special members are allowed to be class-declaration-inline since they are always short.
+- For templates, use ``typename`` for sites where base types are allowed and use ``class`` for sites where own class definitions are required.

+## Headers

 - Header file names end with ``.hpp`` (not ``.h``,``.hh`` or anything else).
-- Headers do not contain definitions, except for template (member) functions or for functions the compiler must be able to inline (as SampleInputIterator and the functions in the logging API).
-- Avoid inline definitions in the body of non-template classes.
-- For templates, use ``typename`` for sites where base types are allowed and use ``class`` for sites where own class definitions are required.
+- Any header file only declares symbols that are intentionally part of its API.
+  Symbols in a header may not exist "by accident" or for "technical reasons".
+  If you absolutely must provide a symbol in a header that is not considered part of the public API enclose it in the namespace ``arcstk::details``.
+  Of course forward declared implementation pointers are ok.
+- If it is not part of the public API but needs to be tested, move it to a separate header in the source directory and include that by the test class.
+- Consider to reuse the filename of the public header and append ``_details`` to its basename to make clear which source file depends on that header's contents.
+If the header is included in other source files consider giving it a specific name.

 ## Documentation